Myofascial Release Therapy for Back Pain, Better Posture, More - Dr. Axe

 How does MFR compare to other manipulative techniques?

-Is foam rolling the same as myofascial release?
-The use of foam rollers is popular for practicing self-myofascial release (SMR).
-MFR doesn’t necessarily require the use of a foam roller (since it can be done with a therapist’s hands), however foam rolling has the same purpose: It uses application of pressure to help break up scar tissue and soft-tissue adhesions that lead to pain and stiffness.
+MFR doesn’t necessarily require the use of a foam roller (since it can be done with a therapist’s hands), but foam rolling has the same purpose: It uses application of pressure to help break up scar tissue and soft-tissue adhesions that lead to pain and stiffness.

-Foam rolling is also encouraged as part of a warm-up or cool-down before and after a workout because it increases blood flow to muscles and helps to “lengthen” connective tissue, improving range of motion.
+Foam rolling is also encouraged as part of a warm-up or cool-down before and after a workout because it increases blood flow to muscles and helps “lengthen” connective tissue, improving range of motion.

 What is a myofascial release massage, and how does it differ from other massages?

 MFR technique is somewhat different than some other types of manual adjustments, including other massage therapy techniques and rolfing, because it’s performed for a shorter time and directly on the skin without oils, creams or machinery.
-MFR, massage and rolfing include some of the same techniques, but with MFR there’s more focus on specific trigger points, rather than the whole body.

 Ad